sudocode1/clichat/README.md

 # CLIChat
-CLIChat - Chat rooms for the command line.
+CLIChat - Chat rooms for the command line by sudocode1 & 1s3k3b.

 ## How to use
 ### Connect to a server: